jonlpersson/ed-latimore/site/_posts/2022-07-26-how-to-become-more-physically-attractive-to-women.md

 I realized I was balding one day in my twenties.
 A friend pointed it out to me so matter-of-factly one day that it hit me like a gut punch.
 Genetics are undefeated, so I tried out some solutions that gave me results.

-Platelet rich plasma (PRP) treatments or [laser cap therapy](/bosley-revitzlizer-272-laser-cap-review/) wasn't commercially available at the time.
+Platelet rich plasma (PRP) treatments or [laser cap therapy](/bosley-revitzlizer-272-laser-cap-review/) wasn’t commercially available at the time.

 I started applying minoxidil and finasteride topically since they’re both FDA-approved.
 These results were OK, but I really turned things around when I decided to get a Follicular Unit Extraction (FUE) transplant.